alithya-oss/backstage-plugins/workspaces/aws/plugins/codepipeline/README.md

-# Amazon Elastic Container Service plugin for Backstage - Frontend
+# AWS CodePipeline plugin for Backstage - Frontend

-This a frontend plugin package for Backstage related to Amazon ECS.
+This a frontend plugin package for Backstage related to AWS CodePipeline.
 For more information see the [documentation](../README.md).